The Science of Revolutionary Warfare: History

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
-Anarchists advocated a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
-They were particularly opposed to the State, seen as the organization that legitimized a good number of these dominations through its police, army and propaganda.
+Anarchists advocate a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
+They are particularly opposed to the State, seen as the organization that legitimizes a good number of these dominations through its police, army and propaganda.

 In the late 1870s, anarchists developed the strategy of propaganda of the deed, aiming to disseminate anarchist ideas directly through action, bypassing discourse, and to ignite the Revolution through actions that would incite the people to revolt.
 Figures in the anarchist movement such as Peter Kropotkin, Errico Malatesta, Andrea Costa, and Carlo Cafiero extensively developed this strategy.
 In 1879, it was adopted by the congress of the Jura Federation in La Chaux-de-Fonds.
 It gained renewed centrality at the International Congresses of Paris and London in May and July 1881.

 Generally, and particularly in Germany and the United States, one of the first major proponents and theorists of this strategy was Johann Most (1846-1906).
 The anarchist was convinced of the relevance of using this strategy, and in the newspaper he organized, Freiheit, he very strongly advocated for the use of propaganda of the deed starting in 1880.
 For example, he offered recipes for creating various kinds of bombs, incendiary devices, poisons, and so on.
 In one of the statements noted by Andrew R. Carlson as indicative of this support, he declared:

 We will murder those who must be killed in order to be free...
 We do not dispute over whether it is right or wrong.
 Say what you will, do what you do, but the victor is right.
 Comrades of Freiheit, we say murder the murderers.
 Rescue mankind through blood, iron, poison, and dynamite.

 In 1884, after discreetly engaging himself in a pyrotechnics factory, he learned how to make dynamite and planned to send it to several anarchist groups in Europe—but he was quickly dissuaded by the impossibility of the task.
 He therefore resolved to compile some of the literature he had written on the subject of propaganda of the deed, assembling it into this seventy-four-page work.

 The Science of Revolutionary Warfare

 Goals

 The text's goal is to reach the largest possible number of people, providing them with a manual accessible even to the poorest, enabling them to become politicized and fight.
-Most, like other anarchists, believed that the working class and peasants learning science—especially chemistry—was an effective way to combat the state's unequal armaments.
+Most, like other anarchists, believed that the working class and peasants learning science, especially chemistry, was an effective way to combat the state's unequal armaments.
 In this regard, a bomb, poison or these methods were seen as tools to bridge the gap between the state's weaponry and that of the oppressed.